 Park and Recreation Director Kappelhoff commented that there will be a Park Board meeting in September but first World Fest takes place on September 15th.
 It is from 1:00 to 5:00 pm at Town Square Park.
 He noted that this is a great event for all ages.
 He added that there is good entertainment.
 He noted that Aquatore Park Field #1 has the field area cleared out which is approximately 2-1/2 acres.
 He commented that they are submitting the drainage plan to the Coon Creek Watershed District.
 He noted that when this is complete they will request bids for field construction.
 He noted that soil is added so over the winter it will compress and be ready for spring grading.
 He noted that playground equipment for Legacy Creek Park was approved by Council and they are waiting on the grading plan approval by Coon Creek Watershed District.
-He commented that they hope to get the playground installed in late September or October.
 He commented that the Lexington Athletic Complex had RFPs due today and some consultants brought them in right before the 4:30 pm deadline.
 He added that there are five bids, which staff will review and bring next month.
-He commented that the Town Square Park War Memorial project by Eagle Scout Austin Swenson is completed.
 He commented that it looks professional.
 He noted that it was done in one weekend.
 He added that public works helped with the bricks on the side and digging it out.